-Please note that this parcel is in the vicinity of the Whittier Choice Neighborhoods program.
-This HUD funded initiative seeks to rebuild the existing Whittier BHA development, but also seeks to deconcentrate poverty and invest in the people and places surrounding Dudley Square.
-This initiative is encouraging the creation of homeownership in nearby developments, and if a nearby development is rental, project-based Section 8 vouchers may be available to assist with more deeply affordable units.
+Please note that this parcel is within the target area of the Whittier Choice Neighborhoods program, jointly administered by the BHA and DND.
+This HUD funded initiative seeks both to rebuild the existing Whittier BHA development and to deconcentrate poverty and invest in the people and places surrounding Dudley Square.
+Because the initiative includes enhanced assistance for target area homebuyers, the BHA and DND are encouraging the creation of homeownership opportunities in nearby developments.
+If rental units are proposed, project-based

+Section 8 vouchers may be available to assist with more deeply affordable units.
+Please contact Beth Lane at the BHA at beth.lane@bostonhousing.org for more information.